ToddJMullen/SystemSetup/HpEnvy-i7-x360/HpEnvy-x360.md

 ## Aside: Problems Noted

 ### Noted Before ~12/20/20
-VS Code no longer shows the min, max, close buttons on the window (only 90% sure it did originally).
+VS Code no longer opens to the full screen, nor shows the min, max, close buttons on the window (only 90% sure it did originally).
 I have to use the Super key / overview to close the application.
 I will try to uninstall / reinstall to see if that fixes it.
+Restart on 12/27/20 did *not* fix it, so I will try to reinstall it now.
+After reinstalling, the application seems to open fullscreen now although the problem may resurface again with use.
+There are still no min, max, close buttons though.

 ### Noted Before ~12/24/20
 Pop Shop will no longer open.
 From the menu it simply shows that it is working, then stop after some time.
-Using the CLI to try & launch also fails, but returns `Failed to register: Timeout was reached`
+Using the CLI to try & launch also fails, but returns `Failed to register: Timeout was reached` Restarted on 12/27/20 and have been able to to open & repoen it multiple times.
+(I had read previously where other people could not open it after the first time.)